The ReadyMag of the workshop can be found → here

 including active learning, collaborative projects, experiential learning, and traditional direct

-instruction (which includes lecture and demonstrations).
+instruction (which includes lectures and demonstrations).

 Next to direct instruction, active learning has been maybe the most well-known methodology